H1B0B0/twitch-Viewerbot/README.md

 3. Fill in the following details in the GUI:

 * Number of threads: Enter the number of threads you want to use.
 Each thread represents a single viewer.
-* Proxy file: Select a file containing a list of proxies to be used.
 * Twitch channel name: Enter the name of the Twitch channel you want to generate views for.

 4. Click the "Start bot" button to start the script.